 What are three questions patients should consider asking during their visit?

-- What can I do at home or in my life to avoid allergy symptoms?
+- Can I do anything at home or in my life to avoid allergy symptoms?

 - What triggers my allergies?